-The liver is involved in approximately one third of all cancers and often those that begin in the gastrointestinal tract, colon, pancreas, stomach, breast and lung.
+The liver is involved in approximately one-third of all cancers and often those that begin in the gastrointestinal tract, colon, pancreas, stomach, breast and lung.
 The risk factors involved in this type of liver cancer are numerous given that the cancers originate elsewhere.
-The prognosis for patients with secondary liver tumors depends on the primary site of malignancy.
-In general, patients do not live longer than one year from the diagnosis of hepatic metastases.
-Treatments remain unsatisfactory but include surgery, chemotherapy, immunotherapy, and embolization.
+The prognosis for patients with secondary liver tumours depends on the primary site of malignancy.
+In general, patients do not live longer than one year from the diagnosis of cancer spreading to the liver (hepatic metastases).
+Treatments for secondary liver cancers remain unsatisfactory but include surgery, chemotherapy, immunotherapy, and embolization.

-Can liver cancer be prevented?
+Can primary liver cancer be prevented?

-Prevention is the best defence against liver cancer.
-Worldwide, the most common risk factors for liver cancer are chronic hepatitis B and C infections.
-Therefore, prevention of these forms of liver disease is important.
-The Canadian Liver Foundation recommends that all children as well as adults at high risk should be vaccinated against hepatitis B.

-Since there is no vaccine against hepatitis C, it is important to prevent the spread of this disease, and to identify and assess for treatment all those who are already infected with the hepatitis C virus.
-The Canadian Liver Foundation recommends that adults born between 1945 and 1975 should be screened for hepatitis C.

-Alcohol consumption should be limited to no more than one to two standard drinks per day.
-Drinking alcohol every day as well as binge drinking can be harmful to your liver.
+Prevention is the best defence against primary liver cancer.
+Worldwide, the most common risk factors for primary liver cancer are chronic hepatitis B and C infections.
+Therefore, the prevention of these forms of liver disease is important.
+The Canadian Liver Foundation recommends that all children, as well as adults at high risk should be vaccinated against hepatitis B. Since there is no vaccine against hepatitis C, it is important to prevent the spread of this disease, and to identify and assess all those who are already infected with the hepatitis C virus for treatment.
+The Canadian Liver Foundation recommends that people with risk factors and all adults born between 1945 and 1975 should get tested for hepatitis C. Alcohol consumption should be limited to no more than one to two standard drinks per day.
+Drinking alcohol every day, as well as binge drinking can be harmful to your liver.
 If you already have a liver disease, the safest amount of alcohol is no alcohol at all.

-It is important to maintain a well balanced diet and introduce exercise into your daily routine.

-People at high risk of liver cancer should be screened regularly to increase the chances of early detection.
-Early detection of small liver cancers greatly enhances the chances of cure using techniques such as radiofrequency ablation.
-Everyone who is at risk for the development of primary liver cancer should undergo regular screening by ultrasonography at six monthly intervals.
-Finding of abnormal screening ultrasound results should prompt a visit to a liver specialist.
+It is important to maintain a well-balanced diet and introduce exercise into your daily routine.
+People at high risk of liver cancer should be checked by their doctor regularly to increase the chances of early detection.
+Early detection of small liver cancers greatly enhances the chances of being cured by using techniques such as radiofrequency ablation.
+Everyone who is at risk of developing primary liver cancer should undergo regular checkups by ultrasonography at six-month intervals.
+The discovery of abnormal screening ultrasound results should prompt a visit to a liver specialist.